neos/twitter-bootstrap/Documentation/Index.rst

 You can further tweak, what exactly and how Bootstrap is included by adding parameters from the following list:

 version:
-	defaults to "2" which means the most current version of 2.x.x from Bootstrap is included, should be pinned to a specific branch by using e.g. "2.1" which will include the latest version of 2.1.x (use the default with care - since the default will automatically be updated to the most current major version)
+	If set to "3" the most current version of 3.x.x from Bootstrap is included.
+It could be pinned to a specific branch by using e.g. "2.1" which will include the latest version of 2.1.x
 minified:
 	defaults to "TRUE", can be set to "FALSE" to get the original files included during development
 includeJQuery: